tribusonz-2/prime_gamma_theorem/README.md

 All of these are important in determining the cosmological constant.
 And the "fourth" algorithm is a really interesting research material, because it is Euler's integral.

+I thought I'd do some research with Stanford University.

 ## Terms that cannot be explained

 We obtain an equation